|

 Hi there,

 I've use Newscene for 3 years now.
 Good retention (depending on what kind of group/filetype you're talking about), from 7 days to 30 days.
 I pay appr.
 25 $ pr.month ( max.
 20 GB).
 Nice speed.
-I'm downloading tons of stuff (in periods).
-Movies, programs etc. I have never been disappointed by Newscene.
-As far as I recall i have never experienced any down time at all on their servers.
-I have also tried Usenetserver, but due to a lot of trouble I quit using them. hobgoblin |

 #7